CN-UPB/Pishahang/pish-examples/vnfs/packet_sniffer/README.md

 ## Usage

-The following instaction works on Ubuntu 16.04.
+The following instructions work on Ubuntu 16.04.
 It should also work on other Ubuntu versions but it hasn't been tested.

 To run the containers, first, you need to install Docker which can be done using the following command.